JannoEsko/mapcycle/README.md

 # mapcycle
 Mapcycle management page for SoF2

+NB - the source code is provided as-is.
+No additional maintenance nor updates should be expected.
+I might share some adjustments which have been done for the version which is actively in use still today, but that's for another day.

+PR's are welcome to the repo, but mind you this application for sure contains outdated modules.

 Web based solution for handling/managing mapcycles.

 Whole application idea started long ago, when I built entity related functionality (uploads mostly).